sanskys/sanskys.github.io/_pages/grafana.md

 Use cardano-cli to query the leadership schedule.
 Since the result has to interpreted by Grafana, we need to format the query output to a CSV readable syntax.

-The whole script including can be copied from here:
+The whole script can be copied from here:

 [Slot Leader Script](https://github.com/sanskys/SNSKY/blob/main/SlotLeader/script.sh)